kunjsharma/adapt-inline-menu/README.md

 ### Limitations

-Developed for framework, `properties.schema` requires to edit compatiblity with authoring tool.
+Developed to work with framework, `properties.schema` requires to edit compatiblity with authoring tool.
 Contributors are welcome.

 ### Browser/platform specification